• Skip to main content

 Stick to your baby’s schedule

-Traveling around naptime (or at bedtime for international flights) is ideal because your baby can sleep and maybe you can catch some zzzs too.
+Traveling DACDa1wQPzcaround naptime (or at bedtime for international flights) is ideal because your baby can sleep and maybe you can catch some zzzs too.
 Be sure to bring along her favorite stuffed animal or blanket.
 If you’ve got a toddler, make the flying experience fun with crayons, books and plenty of snacks.
 This strategy worked for Martie Adamsen on a cross-country flight with her 18-month-old, Meghan.
 “I kept her West Coast schedule, says Adamsen.
 “On the plane, we went from activity to activity.
 Then, during her regularly scheduled naptime, I kept to her routine–getting her cozy in her favorite blanket, having her drink some milk, then singing her favorite lullaby–and she went right to sleep.”

 Time your flight right